Xmetalfanx/linuxSetup/README.md

 2. Navigate to the root folder you extracted the LinuxScripts archive to
 3. type `bash linuxSetupScripts.sh`

-## Goals

-1. To have scripts I can run on various distros that automate many of the post install "out of the box" tasks that I always perform anyway.

 ## Distro base support

 | Distro base | Support                    | Including                                           |